Neale Fenn: League of Ireland career

-He netted again in the Europa League.
+He netted again in the UEFA Europa League.

-On 29 July 2010, he announced his retirement from football with immediate effect due to personal reasons.
+On 29 July 2010, he announced his retirement from football with immediate effect for personal reasons.
 Fenn insisted he would not be making a return to football.
 "I think once you finish you might as well finish rather than making all sorts of comebacks.
 At the moment, I can't see myself coming back at all."
 However, only four days later on 3 August, he signed for Shamrock Rovers until the end of the 2010 season.
 He explained his reasons for joining the Hoops.

 International career

 Neale has been capped for the Republic of Ireland at U15, U16, U18, U20, U21 and 'B' levels.

 Fenn was part of Brian Kerr's 1997 under-20 squad which won bronze in the FIFA World Youth Championship in Malaysia in 1997.

 In September 1997 Fenn was sent off for flooring an Icelandic opponent who laughed at his penalty miss in an under-21 international.

 The same year he was called up to senior squad twice.